danibishop/danibishop.github.io/_posts/2022-11-23-en-learn-to-debug.md

 ---
-layout: page
+layout: post
 tags: debugging basics tools
 ---
-## (re-)Learn to debug
+## Learn to debug

 > This post is also available in [Spanish](es-learn-to-debug.html).

 > tl;dr: Instead of reading code or inserting "temporary" code, learn to debug.
-It's a skill that will make your life easier once you start using it.
-You don't even need to "master" it, just learn the basics and you'll be fine.
+Debugging allows you to see the actual values of variables and how the execution jumps from one line to another.
+Nowadays, most IDEs have built-in solutions for most common languages, so you don't even need to be an expert: with just a bit of basic knowledge you'll be able to debug your code.

 ### Do you see yourself in any of these situations?